apelegri/wechat-mini-program-wiki/README.md

 Cache storage offers **two kind of methods** to store data in the cache:

--  The synchronous method, used `wx.setStorage` syntax,  which call the parameter and can directly get  the return data.
+-  The **synchronous method**, used `wx.setStorage` syntax,  which call the parameter and can directly get  the return data.

  ```javascript
 wx.setStorage ({key: 'name', data: 'Thibault'});